 What Are the Benefits of Effective Medical Writing?

 To some medical professionals, writing is a source of enjoyment.
-The considerate healthcare experts write for the pleasure obtained from the creative writing activity and logical sharing and the desire to increase knowledge and benefit the human race.
+The considerate healthcare experts write for the pleasure obtained from the creative writing activity, logical sharing, and the desire to increase knowledge and benefit the human race.
 For these authors, writing may act as a mode of expressing the pleasure of scientific discovery.
 But for others, the advantages they can gain from effective medical writing fall into the following categories:

 - Career